Daniel Lewis (boxer): Professional career

 Lewis made his pro-boxing debut on 23 May 2019 at the Wildfighter boxing event presented by Will Tomlinson in Melbourne, Australia where he scored the second round knockout win against Sanong Seepongsert of Thailand.

+He won his first six professional fights, before losing to future world champion Sebastian Fundora by unanimous decision on the undercard of Deontay Wilder vs. Tyson Fury 2 at MGM Grand Garden Arena in Paradise, Nevada, USA, on 22 February 2020.